 - SWB RailRiders – All Aboard! –

-The RailRiders will complete the four-game set against the Bulls at PNC Field with a Monday matinee on May 12 at 12:05 p.m.
-SWB sends right-hander Brian Gordon (2-2, 4.23),while the Bulls toss left-hander Enny Romero (2-4, 5.02).
-John Sadak and Aaron Berlin will have the call on radio with the pregame show beginning at 11:35 p.m. on NEPA Sports Radio —The GAME, Northeast PA’s largest sports radio network: 100.7 FM, 1340 WYCK-AM, 1400 WICK-AM, 1440 WCDL-AM and 106.7 FM.
-For season ticket information, single-game tickets or to book a ballpark group outing, call (570) 969-BALL (2255) or visit swbrailriders.com.
+The RailRiders continue the eight-game homestand with the series opener against the Toledo Mud Hen (Detroit Tigers) Saturday, June 7 at 7:05 p.m.
+Scranton/Wilkes-Barre will send right-hander Brian Gordon (3-5, 4.73) while Toledo counters with righty Derek Hankins (2-6, 6.47) John Sadak and Aaron Berlin have the call on MyNetwork TV while Jim Riley fills in on radio with the pregame show beginning at 6:35 p.m. on NEPA Sports Radio —The GAME, Northeast PA’s largest radio network: 100.7 FM, 1340 WYCK-AM, 1400 WICK-AM, 1440 WCDL-AM and 106.7 FM.
+For season ticket information, single-game tickets or to book a ballpark group outing, call (570) 969-BALL (2255) or visit swbrailirders.com.

 OFF THE RAILS: